 - 1/3 cup molasses

 - 1/2 cup water

 - 1/2 cup buttermilk

 - 4 cups powdered sugar

 - Preheat your oven to 375 degrees.
 Spray an 11 x 17 in. jelly roll pan with non-stick spray and set aside.

 - Combine flour, sugar, baking soda, salt, cinnamon, ginger, nutmeg and cloves in the bowl of stand mixer.

 - In a medium saucepan, combine butter, water, cocoa and molasses and bring to a boil over medium heat.

-- To prepare the frosting, combine butter, milk and cream cheese in a medium saucepan.
+- To prepare the frosting, combine butter and milk in a medium saucepan.
 Allow mixture to come to a boil.
 Whisk in powdered sugar; remove the saucepan from the heat and stir in vanilla.
 Immediately pour frosting over warm cake.
 Sprinkle cake with pecans.